dala318/nordpool_planner/README.md

 ## Installation

 ### Option 1: HACS
+1. Install and configure https://github.com/custom-components/nordpool first.
-1. Go to HACS -> Integrations
+2. Go to HACS -> Integrations
-2. Click the three dots on the top right and select `Custom Repositories`
+3. Click the three dots on the top right and select `Custom Repositories`
-3. Enter `https://github.com/dala318/nordpool_planner` as repository, select the category `Integration` and click Add
+4. Enter `https://github.com/dala318/nordpool_planner` as repository, select the category `Integration` and click Add
-4. A new custom integration shows up for installation (Nordpool Planner) - install it
+5. A new custom integration shows up for installation (Nordpool Planner) - install it
-5. Restart Home Assistant
+6. Restart Home Assistant

 ### Option 2: Manual